 - If you’re not vegetarian, teach your kids how to hunt or fish!

 - Teach your kids how to light a fire.
-Protip: a little Instafire will make this a lot easier.
-Of course, this needs to come with a conversation about when and where it’s okay to light a fire.
+Of course, this needs to come with a conversation about fire safety, and when and where it’s okay to light a fire.

 - Teach your kids some basic navigational skills such as using a compass, and keeping track of landmarks.